jsigao/interval_specific_phylodynamic_models_supparchive/README.md

 * the analyses that estimated the geographic model parameters and dispersal history of SARS-CoV-2 ([`analyses/parameter_estimation`](#parameter_estimation_analyses)) under the preferred model identified by the model-evaluation analyses.

 All these analyses were performed using a Bayesian phylogenetic program, `BEAST` (the specific version varies among types of analyses; see details below), with the `BEAGLE` library (compiled from [the `hmc-clock` branch, commit `dd36bf5`](https://github.com/beagle-dev/beagle-lib/tree/dd36bf5b8d88348c77a93eeeef0917d90df71a4f)) enabled to accelerate computation (both CPU and GPU were used).
-The XML scripts provided here use `?` as placeholder for each sequence (as we are not allowed to publish the sequence data directly per the terms of use of GISAID); therefore to replicate the analyses, one needs to download the sequences from GISAID using the GISAID accession numbers provided in the [`data/sequence_data`](#sequence_data) subdirectory to, then run the `R` scripts provided in the [`scripts/sequence_data_curation`](#sequence_data_curation_scripts) subdirectory to generate the curated sequence alignments we used in this study, and lastly replace the `?`s with them to produce the exact XML scripts we used.
+The XML scripts provided here use `?` as placeholder for each sequence (as we are not allowed to publish the sequence data directly per the terms of use of GISAID); therefore to reproduce the analyses, one needs to download the sequences from GISAID using the GISAID accession numbers provided in the [`data/sequence_data`](#sequence_data) subdirectory to, then run the `R` scripts provided in the [`scripts/sequence_data_curation`](#sequence_data_curation_scripts) subdirectory to generate the curated sequence alignments we used in this study, and lastly replace the `?`s with them to produce the exact XML scripts we used.

 ### <a name="dated_phylogeny_inference_analyses"></a>Estimating Dated Phylogeny from SARS-CoV-2 Genomes
 We inferred the dated phylogeny of the SARS-CoV-2 samples we curated by running `data/dated_phylogeny_inference/coalExp_ucln_posterior_run1.xml` with [`BEAST` version 1.10.5](https://github.com/beast-dev/beast-mcmc/releases/tag/v1.10.5pre1).